dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Service lifetimes

-It's important to choose an appropriate lifetime for each registered service.
+Choose an appropriate lifetime for each registered service.
 ASP.NET Core services can be configured with the following lifetimes:

 **Transient**